-Unit of measurement for representing the relative density or the specific gravity of grape, that is the mass (weight) in relation to the volume.
-This mass, also referred to as extract, consists of the solutes in the grape must.
-That's mainly sugar (Fructose, glucose), as well acids, Minerals, phenolic Links, proteins and others (these substances are then found partly in the total extract the wine again).
-The specific gravity of grape must is always greater than 1.0 (water), the difference is largely due to the sugar content, The difference "weight of a certain volume of a must" to "weight of the same volume of water" is called weight ratio.
-The measurement is carried out with measuring equipment such as hydrometer (Senkwaage) pyknometer and refractometer (Refraction).
+Unit of measurement to represent the relative density or the specific weight of grape, that is the mass (weight) in relation to the volume.
+This mass, also called extract, consists of the dissolved substances in the grape must.
+That is mainly sugar (Fructose, glucose), but also acids Minerals phenolic Links, proteins and others (some of these substances can then be found in total extract of the wine again).
+The specific weight of grape must is always greater than 1.0 (water), the difference results largely from the sugar content, The difference between the weight of a certain volume of a must and the weight of the same volume of water is called the weight ratio.
+The measurement is carried out with measuring devices such as hydrometer (Senkwaage) pyknometer and refractometer (Refraction).

-Different units of measure are in use in the individual countries; the most common ones are:
+Different units of measurement are used in the individual countries; the most common are:

 Klosterneuburger Mostwaage (KMW)

-The procedure was by August-Wilhelm Freiherr of Babo (1827-1894) in 1861 on Klosterneuburger Weinbauinstitut based on the by Carl Joseph Napoleon Balling (1805-1868) invented saccharometer.
-This unit of measurement is mainly in Austria.
+The procedure was developed by August-Wilhelm Freiherr von Babo (1827-1894) in 1861 am Klosterneuburg Wine Institute based on that of Carl Joseph Napoleon Balling (1805-1868) invented saccharometer.
+This unit of measurement is mostly in Austria.
 Hungary.
-Italy and some eastern states in use.
-The KMW balance is calibrated to a temperature of 20 ° C. The exact conversion of KMW to Oechsle = KMW x (4.54 plus 0.022 x KMW); roughly KMW x 5.
-The conversion formulas of KMW grades in alcohol content are a rough definition and only relatively accurate between 16 and 21 KMW:
+Italy and some Eastern states in use.
+The KMW balance is calibrated to a temperature of 20 ° C. The exact conversion from KMW to Oechsle = KMW x (4.54 plus 0.022 x KMW); roughly calculated KMW x 5.
+The conversion formulas of the KMW grades in alcohol content are a rough definition and only relatively accurate between 16 and 21 KMW:

-The by Christian F. Oechsle (1774-1852) in the 1820s developed method or named after him unit of measure is mainly in Germany.
+Christian F.'s Oechsle (1774-1852) Process developed in the 1820s or unit of measurement named after him is mainly in Germany.
 Luxembourg and the Switzerland common.
-The Oechsle balance is usually calibrated to a temperature of 17.5 ° C. One degree Oechsle (Oe) is defined as the weight increase of 1000 milliliters of must by 1 gram.
+The Oechsle balance is usually calibrated to a temperature of 17.5 ° C. A degree Oechsle (Oe) is defined as the weight increase of 1000 milliliters of must by 1 gram.
 One liter of must with 50 Oe weighs 1050 grams.

-The one by Adolf F. Brix (1798-1870) The method developed in 1870 or the unit of measure named after him is mainly used in English-speaking countries.
+That of Adolf F. Brix (1798-1870) The method developed in 1870 or the unit of measurement named after it is used mainly in the English-speaking countries.
 The unit of measurement also used in English-speaking countries Balling is almost identical and is often expressed as "brix balling".

-That by the French chemist Antoine Baume (1728-1804) and the unit of measure named after him is, inter alia, in the Mediterranean countries, inter alia France as in Australia common.
+The French chemist Antoine Baume (1728-1804) developed methods and the unit of measurement named after him is mainly in the Mediterranean countries among others in France as in Australia common.
 This measures the total amount of substances dissolved in the grape must and thus the approximate amount of sugar.
-The Baumé grades are pretty much in line with the possible alcohol content.
+The Baumé grades correspond almost exactly to the possible alcohol content.

-The ratios of the individual units of measurement are not linear to each other.
+The relationships between the individual units of measurement are not linear to one another.
 They can therefore only be converted into each other using very complicated formulas.
-For this reason, mostly tables are used that often differ because of non-identical formulas.
-The table below shows the relationship of the three most important units of measure, as well as the sugar content and possible alcohol content.
-As a rule of thumb, 10 grams of sugar result in 0.66% alcohol by fermentation.
-This gives from 16.5 to 18 g of sugar about 1% vol. As a rule, white wines are at the lower limit and red wines at the upper limit.
+For this reason, tables are mostly used, which often differ due to non-identical formulas.
+The table below shows the relationship between the three most important units of measurement, as well as the sugar content and possible alcohol content.
+As a rule of thumb, fermentation gives 10 grams of sugar to 0.66% vol alcohol.
+This gives about 1% vol from 16.5 to 18 g of sugar.
+As a rule, white wines are at the lower and red wine at the upper limit.

 |OECHSLE||BRIX||KMW||SUGAR g / l||ALCOHOL g / l||ALCOHOL%|

-From the must weight can approximately the possible alcohol content be derived in the wine at (theoretical) complete fermentation of the sugar.
-Only approximate, because this depends on the composition.
-Two grape must with the same must weight do not necessarily have the same sugar content.
-A must with high amounts of acid and minerals has correspondingly less sugar compared to another must, which contains these in lesser amounts.
+The must weight can approximate the possible alcohol content in wine with (theoretical) complete fermentation of the sugar.
+Only approximately because this depends on the composition.
+Two grape musts with the same weight must not necessarily have the same sugar content.
+A must with high amounts of acid and minerals has less sugar compared to another must, which contains them in smaller amounts.
 Trockenbeerenauslese can reach 60 KMW or 300 Oechsle and more.
-Of course, in this type of wine, only a relatively small part of the sugar is fermented.
+Of course, only a relatively small part of the sugar is fermented in this type of wine.

-The Frenchman Victor Pulliat (1827-1896) drew up a classification for the classification of grape varieties in terms of their Mature timing and set the must weight as a comparison criterion.
-In Germany and Austria, must weight is an important quality criterion with which a wine is already classified by it alone.
-It is also for the award of the official test number (D) or state test number (Ö) of importance.
-In the two countries, however, it is given a little too much importance because there are also other important criteria (see below the country-specific minimum must weight values) Germany and Austria ).
+The Frenchman Victor Pulliat (1827-1896) developed a classification for the classification of the grape varieties according to their Mature timing and set the must weight as a comparison criterion.
+In Germany and Austria, the must weight is an important quality criterion that is used to classify a wine alone.
+It is also for awarding the official test number (D) or state test number (Ö) important.
+In the two countries, however, it is given a little too high importance, because there are also other important criteria (see the country-specific minimum must weight values below Germany and Austria ).

-In the warm winegrowing areas the must weight is not very meaningful.
+The weight of the must is not very meaningful in the warm wine-growing regions.
 The reading time is therefore determined there according to the acid values.
-Because the acidity, the PH value as well as the total extract play at least as important role.
-Today is with the term physiological maturity the maturation (Ripe state) of the grapes described more broadly.
-Regarding the different ones analytical methods for the determination or measurement of the content of unfermented sugar ( residual sugar ) in wine, see below sugar content,
+Because the acidity, the PH value as well as the total extract play an at least equally important role.
+Today the term physiological maturity the maturation (Ripeness) of the grapes described far more comprehensively.
+Regarding the different analytical methods for the determination or measurement of the fermented sugar content ( residual sugar ) in wine see under sugar content,